elastic/kibana/rfcs/text/0011_global_search.md

  * Representation of a result returned by a {@linlkGlobalSearchResultProvider | result provider}
  */
 interface GlobalSearchResult {
-  /* an arbitrary id that should be unique for an individual provider's results */
+  /** an id that should be unique for an individual provider's results */
   id: string;
-  /* the title/label of the result */
+  /** the title/label of the result */
   title: string;
-  /* the type of result / object  */
+  /** the type of result / object  */
   type: GlobalSearchResultType;
-  /* an optional EUI icon name to associate with the search result.
+  /** an optional EUI icon name to associate with the search result.
 If not specified, will use a default icon */ icon?: string;
-  /* The url to navigate to this result.
+  /** The url to navigate to this result.
 This can be either an absolute url, or a path relative to the server's publishUrl */
   url: string;
-  /* the score of the result, used for ordering individual results of a same type */
+  /** the score of the result, used for ordering individual results of a same type */
   score: number;
+  /** an optional record of metadata for this result */ meta?: Record<string, any>;
 }
 ```